VinSalv/Vocal-Assistant/README.md

 The developed code is divided in the following folders/classes:

 - The “bot” folder contains:
-    - Bot.py implementing class Bot related to ChatterBot which sustains a communication and recognises specific commands;
+    - Bot.py implementing class Bot related to ChatterBot which sustains a conversation and performs carry out specific commands;
-    - VoiceAssistant.py implementing the voice and the recognition capability related to the bot.
+    - Recognition.py implementing the recognition capability related to the bot.
+    - Voice.py implementing the voice related to the bot.
 - The “example_of_communication” folder contains text files to train the bot with an example of communication.
 - The “models” folder contains files to recognise the voce offline.
 - The “utilities” folder contains: